-Figure 7: Homicides have increased over the last four ythe humber of h indicating a change to the long-term downward trensing achange to the long-term downward trensing excluding excep England and Wales, year endinig March 2003 to year ending March 2018 England and Wales, year endinig March 2003 to year ending March 2018
+Figure 7: Homicides have increased over the last four ythe humber of h indicating a change to the long-term downward trensing excluding excep England and Wales, year endinig March 2003 to year ending March 2018 England and Wales, year endining March 2003 to year ending March 2018

-🔶 Homicide  🔶 Excludes 172 homicide victims of Harold Shipman
+🕶 Homicide  😁 Excludes 172 homicide victims of Harold Shipman

-Excludes 52 homicide victims of 7 July bombings
+- Excludes 52 homicide victims of 7 July bombings

-- Excludes 96 homicide victims of Hillsborough - Excludes 35 victims of Manchester Arena bombings and London terror attacks
+- Excludes 96 homicide victims of Hillsborough. - Excludes 35 victims of Manchester Arena bombings and London terror attacks

 - 1. Police recorded crime data are not designated as National Statistics. - 2.
 Data on homicide offences given in these police recorded crime data will differ from data from the Home Office Homicide Index, which are published annually by Office for National Statistics, last released as part of Homicide in England and Wales: year ending March 2017.
 Police recorded crime data on homicide represent the recording decision of the police based on the available information at the time the offence comes to their attention.
 Homicide Index data take account of the charging decision and court outcome in cases that have gone to trial.
-It is not uncommon for offences initially recorded as murder by the police to be charged or convicted as manslaughter at court.
+It is not uncommon for offences initially recorded as murder by the police to be charged or convicted as manslaughter at court. - 3.
+North Wales Police inadvertently reported a number of historical crimes to the Home Office which were included in the original release of this bulletin.
+Revised figures have minimal impact on the majority of crime types.
+However, as the correction in homicide figures changes the percentage increase at the National level, we have updated the homicide figures in this table.
+Other crime types and totals have not been revised.
+Revised figures, for year ending March 2018, are available for all crime types (including homicide) in more recent publications.